futakw/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 Futa Waseda is a master's student in Information Science and Technology at the University of Tokyo.
 I'm interested in artificial intelligence, especially in computer vision.
-In particular, I'm currently trying to solve a mystery of adversarial examples, which mislead the model's prediction while they don't affect human's decision.
+In particular, I'm currently trying to understand the reason of adversarial examples, which mislead the model's prediction while they don't affect human's decision.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+# {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.